GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 • Adage Sort

 Sorting is a great way to practice teamwork!
 Students will be given cards that have adages on them.
-Be sure to have some well-known ones and ones that are less-known in order to really challenge students.
+Be sure to include some well-known ones and some lesser-known ones to really challenge students.
 Then, provide a few minutes for a small group to discuss what they think the adages mean.
 Next, provide cards that have specific meanings.
-Now, provide time for groups to try and match the adage to the meaning.
+Finally, give groups time to try to match the adage to its meaning.

 what-are-adages